How To Start Running

 You’ll be able to eventually bridge the gaps between your jogging blocks, and you’ll actually be able to hold a steady jog.

-Or number three is to try what I did, which is actually slow your jogging down to basically slower than your walking speed.
+Or number three is to try what I did, which is actually slowing your jogging down to basically slower than your walking speed.

 And once you’ve gotten comfortably past whatever that block was for you that’s when you start to increase your speed.
 And that’ll build up your stamina, and your fitness, and bring down your runtime.